Status: Bill 79 received proclamation on February 23, 2022, except section 5, which comes into effect May 2022

 Ministry responsible: Environment and Parks

-If passed, Bill 79 will update the legal framework to align trails and their management with how trails are currently used, helping ensure the sustainability of our trails so that they will be enjoyed for years to come.
+The act updates the legal framework to align trails and their management with how trails are currently used, helping ensure the sustainability of our trails so that they will be enjoyed for years to come.

 The legislation for trails on public land has been in place since 1979 and does not adequately cover how trails are now used.
 Over the past 40 years, trails have seen an increase in recreation use and the introduction of OHVs, along with a growing awareness of the need for environmental sustainability.

-The proposed Trails Act is a key priority of the Alberta Crown Land Vision and our common-sense conservation plan which aims to find the right balance between conservation, recreation, and economic use while respecting the needs of communities and Indigenous peoples.
+Bill 79: the Trails Act is a key priority of the Alberta Crown Land Vision and our common-sense conservation plan which aims to find the right balance between conservation, recreation, and economic use while respecting the needs of communities and Indigenous peoples.

 - establish a system for sustainable trail management on public land